-The large Science team is exceptionally well led by a dynamic and inspirational Head of Department, who also leads the city-wide science subject 'hub, organizing events and CPD for teachers across local schools.
-Outcomes for students are very high, a result of the excellent teaching in the team, additional support given to students and high-quality professional development both within the team and the wider school.
-There is a genuine 'family feel' in the team, the staff collaborate effectively and are constantly developing provision, having very structured schemes of learning in place.
+The large Science team is exceptionally well led by a dynamic and inspirational Head of Department, who also leads the city-wide science subject hub, organising events and CPD for teachers across local schools.
+Outcomes for students, both across the whole school and certainly in science, are very high.
+This is a result of the excellent teaching in the team, additional support given to students and high-quality professional development both within the department and the wider school.
+There is a genuine 'family feel' in the science department, the staff collaborate effectively and are constantly developing provision, having very structured schemes of learning in place.
 Anyone joining us would receive a very warm welcome and plenty of support!

 As a school we believe we have a unique ethos.
 We are a very cohesive team, and are genuinely very inclusive.
 We value effort above all else with students; all can achieve, and they do!
 The staff work very effectively together and achieve excellent outcomes for our students, of which we are very proud.
-Even more pleasing though, are the superb relationships we have in the school, between all, which make it a great place to work, and an excellent place to begin or continue your career.
+Even more pleasing though, are the superb relationships we have in the school, between all, which make it a great place to work, and an excellent place to either begin or continue your career.